|

 with the grandeur and power of the sorcerers.
 Nowhere in the books is there any

-In the Lord of the Rings trilogy,
+For example, in the Lord of the Rings

-the noble journey of Frodo to Mount Doom, which is supported all along the way by the
+books, the noble journey of Frodo to Mount Doom, which is supported all along the way by the

-Elves magic and the sorcerers protection, is brought to completion not
+Elves’ magic and the sorcerers’ protection, is brought to completion not

-metaphor for Christs journey to the Cross.
+gripping metaphor for Christ’s journey to the Cross.

 The Moral Failure

-So, in the end, all fantasy
+So, in the end, fantasy

 humility and

 self-surrender to God.
-Furthermore, to be perfectly blunt, a

-Nevertheless, fantasy literature
+Nevertheless, some fantasy literature

-there comes a time to put away childish things and take up the
+Paul said, there comes a time to put away childish things and take up the

 cross.